crisouteda/phone-catalogue-client/README.md

 or

 ```
-yarn install
+yarn
 ```

-### Starting the project ⚙️
+### ⚙️ Starting the project

-Once you have done the previous step, **start the project every time you program**.
-To do this, run the command:
+To serve the app locally run:

 ```
-npm start
+npm run start
 ```

 or